mrmop/AppEasyCoreSDK/Readme.txt

 - An example game
 - XML schema for XOML

-API documentation can be found at http://www.appeasymobile.com/appeasy-api/index.html
+C++ API documentation can be found at http://www.appeasymobile.com/appeasy-api/index.html Lua API documentation can be found at http://www.appeasymobile.com/resources/lua-api-reference XOML API documentation can be found at http://www.appeasymobile.com/resources/xoml-reference

 Whilst free support is not provided, a community support forum is available at http://www.appeasymobile.com/forum/iwgame-engine-appeasy-core